-Half of the unchurched Americans surveyed by Gallup pollsters said they intend to return to active church participation some day.
-Of that group, one in 5 said they would start back to church if someone would just talk to them about spiritual matters.
+Half of the unchurched Americans surveyed by the Gallup polling organization said they intend to return to active church participation some day.
+Of that group, one in five said they would start back to church if someone would just talk to them about spiritual matters.

-Look through this list and see how easy it is to test if a door is being opened for you to talk about spiritual things with:
+Look through this list.
+See how easy it cam be to test if there is an open door for you to talk about spiritual matters with:

 Some of the questions will initiate conversations that could be labeled pre-evangelism.

 This list is not meant to be put on a piece of paper that you pull out of your pocket or purse as you start talking to someone.
 These questions are given to demonstrate the variety of ways that a door can be opend and the conversation shifted to talking with friends and family on a deeper level.

 When you ask a question like one of those below, listen carefully to the person's response.
 Don't be more concerned about what you are going to say next than you are about what the person is saying to you!